 - 10 Steps in the Special Education Process

 Be a good consumer in this process.
 Ask potential testers, tutors, and consultants about their experiences and specialization before you choose a provider.
-You want to make sure that the person you choose will be a good match for your child.
+You want to make sure that the person you choose is a good match for your child.

 - General Information About Dyslexia